SexChrLab/RodentAddiction/README.md

 Includes the original file sizes for all Walker & Powell files, so they can be double-checked if there are errors in the workflow.

+### 02/15/2021
+Updated all Snakemake and JSON files:
+- Included more information on how to run the scripts, including how to set up the initial directory structure
+- File paths are now more customizable to the user and their starting directory
+- File paths in JSON files changed to reflect alterations to Snakemake scripts

+Uploaded files:
+- carpenter/**carpenter_file_sizes.txt**

 ## To-Do List
 ### General
 - Change trimmomatic parameters